-1Inch price hits a new high as the top DEX aggregator vies for DeFi dominance By Cointelegraph - Up News Info
+1INCH price hits a new high as the top DEX aggregator vies for DeFi dominance By Cointelegraph - Up News Info

 As the decentralized finance (DeFi) ecosystem evolves and expands to encompass the whole of the cryptocurrency sector, the race to become the top decentralized exchange (DEX) aggregator is heating up as new entrants to the field seem to emerge on a weekly basis.

-One of the top DEX aggregators that has recently seen its price reach a new record high is 1Inch (1INCH), a protocol which offers “access to the most liquidity, lowest slippage and best exchange rates across and Binance Smart Chain” according to the projet’s website.
+One of the top DEX aggregators that has recently seen its price reach a new record high is 1INCH, a protocol that offers “access to the most liquidity, lowest slippage and best exchange rates across and Binance Smart Chain” according to the projet’s website.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.